operator-framework/getting-started/README.md

 ```
 ## Manage the Operator using the Operator Lifecycle Manager

 The previous section has covered manually running an Operator.
-In the next sections, we will explore using the Operator Lifecycle Manager which is what enables a more robust deployment model for Operators being ran in production environments.
+In the next sections, we will explore using the Operator Lifecycle Manager which is what enables a more robust deployment model for Operators being run in production environments.

 The Operator Lifecycle Manager helps you to install, update, and generally manage the lifecycle of all of the Operators (and their associated services) on a Kubernetes cluster.
 It runs as an Kubernetes extension and lets you use `kubectl` for all the lifecycle management functions without any additional tools.